libscie/liberator/README.md

 ## Contributor guidelines

 Looking to contribute?
 Great!
 We work on a Pull Request basis, but if you're unfamiliar with Github and spotted a mistake, please feel free to [e-mail](mailto:info@libscie.org) your contribution.
 Being familiar with Github is not a prerequisite to contribute (if you want to learn go [here](https://try.github.io/levels/1/challenges/1)).

 If you feel that your contribution is rejected for improper reasons, please contact [Achintya Rao](mailto:achintya@achintyarao.in), who will try to resolve the issue with the maintainers.
+Please also respect the community guidelines in general interaction in issues, etc. See the [Mozilla Community Participation Guidelines](https://www.mozilla.org/en-US/about/governance/policies/participation/) that we also adhere to.

 Specific contributions are greatly appreciated.
 We try to keep our [issues page](https://github.com/libscie/liberator/issues) up-to-date so you can find specific tasks that can be completed there.
 Feel free to pick and choose what you feel you can contribute to!